This recipe comes from our Keto Creamer.

 To get the MCT Oil and the Swerve Confectionery Sweetener, I made sure Simply the Best carries them because a lot of our readers have troubles getting these products.
 The best deal on Better Stevia (read about it here), is from our best affiliate program, Swanson Health.

 This posting was being written while enjoying a cup of this Mocha Coffee.
-Sure it took a while to make, but there’s enough left in the pan for three more big cups.
+Sure it took a while to make, but there’s enough left in the pan for few more big cups.

 After I ran upstairs to view the pot, I discovered that the top had hardened.
 So there is a lot of chocolate in this concoction and you’ll probably want to warm it up before using it.
 Also, it’s very sweet and I know that some don’t like their coffee or mochas too sweet, so here is what you can do.

 I’m going to try this second version tomorrow.

 The ketogenic diet usually steers you clear of adding milk of any sort to your recipes because of the milk sugars.
 And skim milk is definitely a no-no!
 There are 23 grams of carbs in half a cup of skim milk.